- Implementation Procedure

 - A comprehensive Records Inventory (using SFN 2041) and an analysis of the existing records management program must be completed.
 The records inventory is usually completed by the staff of ITD Records Management.

-- A Record Series Description (using SFN 2042) must be completed for each record series identified on the Records Inventory.
+- A Record Series service request must be submitted for each record series identified on the Records Inventory.

 - The records disposal process will be completed by the agency.

-- The North Dakota Subject Classification System should be implemented with the filing system.
+- The North Dakota Subject Classification System should be implemented with the paper and electronic filing systems.
 This subject classification system is described in Classification System for Records.

 - ITD Records Management will conduct a periodic compliance review of the state agency’s records management program.